-Goal Name Goal Description Housing Preservation and Improvement Provide ten rehabilitation loans, six fix-up, paint-up grants and four accessible modification grants to low income single-family households.
-Serve 300 households with Code Enforcement services.
-Housing Development Approve the construction of 300 ADUs.
-Approve the construction of 37 forsale townhomes Equal Housing Opportunity The City will provide funding to the Fair Housing Consultants to administer a fair housing complaint intake, enforcement, education, and outreach program.
+Goal Name Goal Description Housing Provide ten rehabilitation loans, six fix-up, paint-up grants and four Preservation and accessible modification grants to low income single-family households.
+Improvement Serve 300 households with Code Enforcement services.
+Housing Approve the construction of 300 ADUs.
+Approve the construction of 37 Development for-sale townhomes Equal Housing The City will provide funding to the Fair Housing Consultants to administer a fair Opportunity housing complaint intake, enforcement, education, and outreach program.
 The intended outcome will be the provision of Decent Housing (DH) Availability/ Accessibility.
-The quantifiable five-year goal is to assist 1,250 households (250 persons annually) Improve and Provide Community Facilities Provides necessary costs associated with modernizing facilities, including ADA upgrades, repairs and maintenance.
-Provide Community Services The City will provide funding to four subrecipients to provide services to the residents of Lakewood.
-Services include home delivered and congregate meals for senior citizens, counseling services to emotionally disturbed and abused children, and non-medical hospice services to individuals facing end of life illnesses.
-Provide Assistance to Continuum of Care Attend regular monthly SPA meetings to address homeless issues through the Continuum of Care (CoC) Model.
-Provide information and referral to social service agencies, emergency food, assistance for transportation and use of the telephone to homeless individuals and families at the Burns Community Center.
-Through Lakewood's Homeless Services Liaison, conduct outreach, provide case management, link individuals and families to mainstream resources including: medical, mental health, employment, veteran's benefits and income supports, and ultimately permanently house people and link with move in assistance programs.
-Economic Development Develop and distribute a welcome package to new business owners in Lakewood to provide guidance in licensing, permitting, code regulations, business community contacts etc. Urgency Needs Prepare and respond to local, state and federally declared emergencies.
+The quantifiable five-year goal is to assist 1,250 households (250 persons annually) Improve and Provides necessary costs associated with modernizing facilities, including ADA Provide upgrades, repairs and maintenance.
+Community Facilities Provide The City will provide funding to four subrecipients to provide services to the residents Community of Lakewood.
+Services include home delivered and congregate meals for senior Services citizens, counseling services to emotionally disturbed and abused children, and non- medical hospice services to individuals facing end of life illnesses.
+Provide Attend regular monthly SPA meetings to address homeless issues through the Assistance to Continuum of Care (CoC) Model.
+Provide information and referral to social service Continuum of agencies, emergency food, assistance for transportation and use of the telephone to homeless individuals and families at the Burns Community Center.
+Through Care Lakewood's Homeless Services Liaison, conduct outreach, provide case management, link individuals and families to mainstream resources including: medical, mental health, employment, veteran's benefits and income supports, and ultimately permanently house people and link with move in assistance programs.
+Economic Develop and distribute a welcome package to new business owners in Development Lakewood to provide guidance in licensing, permitting, code regulations, business community contacts etc. Urgency Needs Prepare and respond to local, state and federally declared emergencies.

-Table 43 - Action Plan Goals Description
+Table 46 - Action Plan Goals Description